btzy/autotimetable/README.md

 ## Other options

 `--quiet` - Don't grumble about modules with lessons that cannot be interpreted (see below for what this means).
 These modules will be ignored regardless of the presence of this option.
+Autotimetable will still emit a warning if a module specified by `--required` is missing (or has been ignored as it was uninterpretable).

 ## What it can do